-The following Corporate Crime guidance note Produced in partnership with Quinton Newcomb of Fulcrum Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Quinton Newcomb of Fulcrum Chambers provides comprehensive and up to date legal information covering:

 If the court decides the defendant has benefited from general or particular criminal conduct, it must then determine the 'recoverable amount'.
 The starting point is that the recoverable amount is the amount equal to the defendant's benefit from the conduct concerned.
 For these purposes, the court will ignore any property which is subject to a civil recovery order or a forfeiture agreement, notice or order pursuant to the relevant powers under Part 5 of the Proceeds of Crime Act 2002 (POCA 2002).
 Subject to this, the court will make an order for an amount equal to the defendant's benefit from the conduct concerned, unless the defendant can prove that the ‘available amount’ (that is the amount of their assets) is worth less than the benefit figure, whereupon the defendant’s ‘available amount’ becomes the recoverable amount.